albertnguyentran/unfiltrd/README.md

 # unfiltrd

 How it works: Handles text submission and calculates Bias (x) vs. Sentiment (y).
 Using npms NLP javscript library I was able to calculate sentiment and bias (by determining the clustering of key words).
+Algorithm is in the index.js of the Start component

 Why I made it: Unfiltrd detects the overall bias presented in a medium of text to better inform you of what you are reading.